dragonvedb/deltalore/content/Bunker.md

 **IN DELTARUNE** the Bunker is a mysterious structure located in the woods on the Hometown's outskirts.
 The only visible part is a rusty locked double door, covered in vines.
 - _Will the bunker host a [[Dark Worlds|Dark World]] in one of the future chapters?_
 	- _Is it already a Dark World?_
-- _Doesn't it seem like the vines are coming from behind the door?_

 Near the Bunker background sounds fade away and all that can be heard is a low droning noise which is actually _[[mus_smile]]_ slowed down by 666% (number associated with [[Doctor W. D. Gaster|Dr. Gaster]]).
 - _How is the Bunker connected to [[Doctor W. D. Gaster|Dr. Gaster]]?
 Is he located underground?_